 How much will it cost: $24,995+

 Why we picked the Fiat 124 Spider:

 The Mazda MX-5 Miata was already a great sports car, but Fiat took its basic platform and added some Italian flair.
-Inspired by a classic Fiat model from the 1960s, the 124 Spider even manages to get slightly better fuel economy than its Mazda sibling.
+Inspired by a classic Fiat model from the 1960s, the 124 Spider also offers comparable fuel economy to its Mazda sibling.

 The 124 Spider gets an EPA-rated 30 mpg combined (26 mpg city, 35 mpg highway) with Fiat’s own 1.4-liter turbo four-cylinder engine and six-speed manual transmission.
 With the optional six-speed auto, the car returns 29 mpg combined (25 mpg city, 36 mpg highway).

-Fiat wanted to make the connection to the original 124 Spider as explicit as possible, so it adorned the new version with retro bodywork that gives it a dash of extra charm.
+Fiat wanted to make the connection to the original 124 Spider as explicit as possible, so it adorned the new version with retro bodywork that gives it a dash of extra charm, as well as a sportier Abarth version.
 As with the Miata, the 124 Spider’s low curb weight and nimble handling give it a pure driving feel that’s missing from most other modern cars.
 This little Fiat is perfect for a weekend drive on your favorite stretch of twisty road.

 The best SUV with great gas mileage

 Why should you buy this: It’s an SUV with none of the SUV drawbacks.